SUCCESSION PLANNING

 • rate future leaders and assign them against specific future roles

-• rate current and future leaders for contribution, leadership and potential work
+• rate current and future leaders for contribution, leadership and potential

 • view succession snapshot of your entire leadership team